Halloween Monologues Great for Kids

 Read MoreIf you’re looking for a short children’s monologue with a dramatic bent, consider my monologue, Butterfly in the Tomato Plant.
 It is a challenge to perform (or write) a monologue which shows arc and range in 30 seconds but rewarding to explore.
 In Butterfly in the Tomato Plant, Nicole observes an injured butterfly, bullied by the same children who had bullied her the previous day (they ripped her backpack and now they have ripped the butterfly’s wings).
 She reflects on her own desire to have wings and escape bullies, but then realizes the butterfly’s wings did not end up saving it.
 She decides to take the butterfly home to care for it in a windowsill plant she has been nurturing herself.

-Check out these ten (10) Christmas monologues below, plus a packet of additional Christmas monologues for children, extracted from my one-act play, Christmas Superpowers and Believing in Blitzen.
-These monologues range in length from 30 seconds to 5 minutes.
+Read MoreCheck out these twenty (20)+ Christmas monologues below, plus a packet of additional Christmas monologues for children, extracted from my one-act play, Christmas Superpowers and Believing in Blitzen.
+These monologues range in length from 30 seconds to 5 minutes, great for video/zoom or in person, comedic or dramatic, kids, male, female.
+Enjoy, be well, and enjoy the extended holiday season! (*This list is always being updated, so check back for new additions!)

 Read MoreIt’s Christmas morning and Sam has a problem.
 He is outraged that Santa has, yet again, given him oranges in his stocking, despite his previous complaints that he doesn’t like them.
 Since Santa has not heeded his requests, Sam devises a simple plan that will teach Santa a lesson.